Flip Dynamics for Sampling Colorings: Improving $(11/6-\epsilon)$ Using a Simple Metric: Introduction

 Jerrum~\cite{Jerrum} (see also Salas and Sokal~\cite{SalasSokal}) established an optimal mixing time of $O(n\log{n})$ for the Glauber dynamics whenever $k>2\Delta$.
 This was a seminal result in the development of coupling techniques, including the path coupling method of Bubley and Dyer~\cite{BubleyDyer}.
 Vigoda~\cite{Vigoda} improved Jerrum's result to $k>(11/6)\Delta$ by proving $O(n\log{n})$ mixing time of the following {\em flip dynamics}, which implied $O(n^2)$ mixing time of the Glauber dynamics.

 The flip dynamics is a generalization of the Glauber dynamics, which recolors maximal two-colored components in each step.
-For a coloring $X_t$, vertex $v\in V$, and color $c\in\{1,\dots,k\}$, let $S_{X_t}(v,c)$ denote the set of vertices $w$ which have an alternating path on colors $(X_t(v),c)$ from~$v$ to~$w$; we refer to the set $S_{X_t}(v,c)$ as a cluster.
+For a coloring $X_t$, vertex $v\in V$, and color $c\in\{1,\dots,k\}$, let $S_{X_t}(v,c)$ denote the set of vertices $w$ which have an alternating path on colors $(X_t(v),c)$ between~$v$ and~$w$; we refer to the set $S_{X_t}(v,c)$ as a cluster.
 The flip dynamics is defined by a set of parameters $(P_i)_{i\geq 1}$ for the flip probabilities.
-The dynamics operates by choosing a random vertex $v$ and color $c$, and then `flipping' the cluster $S_{X_t}(v,c)$ by interchanging the colors $X_t(v)$ and $c$ on the chosen cluster with probability $P_\ell/\ell$ where $\ell=|S_{X_t}(v,c)|$.
+The dynamics operates by choosing a random vertex $v$ and color $c$, and then flipping the cluster $S_{X_t}(v,c)$ by interchanging the colors $X_t(v)$ and $c$ on the chosen cluster with probability $P_\ell/\ell$ where $\ell=|S_{X_t}(v,c)|$.

+More formally, for $X_t\in\Omega$, the transitions $X_t\rightarrow X_{t+1}$ for the flip dynamics, with flip probabilities $(P_i)_{i\geq 1}$, are defined as follows: \begin{itemize} \item Choose $v\in V$ uniformly at random. \item Choose $c \in [k]=\{1,\dots,k\}$ uniformly at random. \item Let $S=S_{X_t}(v,c)$ be the cluster in $X_t$ defined by colors $\{X_t(v),c\}$ which contains $v$.
+Let $\ell=|S|$ denote the size of the cluster. \item With probability $P_\ell/\ell$, let $X_{t+1}$ denote the coloring obtained by interchanging colors $X_t(v)$ and~$c$ in $S$, and for all $w\notin S$ set $X_{t+1}(w)=X_t(w)$.
+With the remaining probability, set $X_{t+1}=X_t$. \end{itemize} Observe that if $P_1=1$ and $P_i=0$ for all $i>1$ then the flip dynamics only recolors the selected vertex if no neighbor has the chosen color, and is equivalent to the Glauber dynamics (see Jerrum~\cite{Jerrum}).
 In Vigoda's original work, the parameters satisfy the basic properties: $P_1=1$, $P_i\geq P_{i+1}$ for all $i\geq 1$, and $P_{j}=0$ for $j\geq 7$, see~\cref{sec:flip} for more details.
 All subsequent works (including this paper) follow these broad settings but differ in the detailed setting.
-Note the flip dynamics is a generalization of the Glauber dynamics which corresponds to the setting: $P_1=1$ and $P_j=0$ for all $j\geq 2$.

 Since Vigoda's result, there was a myriad of improved results for various restricted classes of graphs, including optimal mixing on triangle-free graphs when $k>\alpha^*\Delta$ for $\Delta=O(1)$ where $\alpha^*\approx 1.763$~\cite{CGSV21,FGYZ21,CLV21} (see also~\cite{JPV,LSS,DFHV} for related results), optimal mixing on large girth graphs when $k\geq\Delta+3$~\cite{CLMM}, and further improvements for trees~\cite{MSW04}, planar graphs~\cite{HVV}, and sparse random graphs~\cite{EHSV}.